 10 Smart Ways to Come Up with Down-Payment Cash

-You’ve found the perfect house but there’s just one thing standing between you and buying your dream home: A down payment.
+10 ways to come up with a down payment for a home: You’ve found the perfect house but there’s just one thing standing between you & buying your dream home.

 Don’t abandon your home ownership quest just yet.
 Here are 10 ways to come up with the cash for your new castle.

 1. Pay off your plastic.

 Paying bills is not fun, but it definitely will help in your hunt for down-payment money.
 When you carry a credit card balance, the ever-accumulating interest charges mean more of your money goes to the card company each month.
 Keep that cash for yourself by cutting your debt load.
 Prioritize your debts and pay the most on the one with the highest interest rate.
 Once that’s paid, shift your focus to the next highest rate and so on.
 You’ll get the most money-sucking credit card bills out of the way more quickly, freeing up more of your income to go toward building your savings.

 Once you’ve got a few extra bucks, put it to work making more money for you.
 Many investors prefer certificates of deposit.
 They are low-risk and relatively accessible.
 But when interest rates are low, the return isn’t always what a saver hopes.
 You can maximize the earning power of CDs by buying different certificates at varying maturity dates.
 For example, instead of buying one big CD, parcel out your money into three-month, six-month and one-year certificates.
 Known as laddering, this gives you flexibility to adjust your savings as rates change.
 Laddering allows you to lock in when rates are high and when rates are not so good, the process keeps you from being stuck for too long with low earnings.